Biodiversity-Meets-Data/WP1/docs/github-handbook.md

 ### Issues: Task Management and Problem Tracking

-GitHub Issues are perfect for:
+GitHub Issues can be used for these tasks for instance:
-- Tracking site monitoring tasks
+- Gathering user feedback
-- Documenting biodiversity observations
+- Gather requirements
 - Managing data collection needs
 - Reporting problems with data or processes